AnyLog-co/documentation/metadata management.md

 ## Creating data tables

 The structure of each table can be determined by users or generated dynamically, based on the attributes names and the values in the JSON file.
-When a file is ingested, and a schema is not available, and a user provided schema is not available, the
+When a file is ingested, and a schema is not available, the table schema is created dynamically.
-tables is ctreated dynamically.
-Once a table schema is avaiable, the ingestion process maps the attribute names and values to the table's columns names and values.
+Once a table schema is available, the ingestion process maps the attribute names and values to the table's columns names and values.

 ### File names

 The sensor data (or time series data) is placed in the ***watch directory***.
 Note: ***watch directories*** are explained at [Adding Data to Nodes in the Network](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#adding-data-to-nodes-in-the-network).
-The file name follows a convention that determines how the file is being processed and if needed, allows to locate the file based on the properties of the data being ingested.
+The file name follows a convention that determines how the file is being processed.
 The command ***get json file struct*** details the file structure convention and has the following output:
 <pre>
 [dbms name].[table name].[data source].[hash value].[instructions].[TSD member ID].[TSD row ID].[TSD date].json